Transitioning between the Stages of Innovation

 The first step is validation.
 How you go about doing this will depend on whether the idea is for a product, service, process improvement, or whatever else, but the goal is the same—to prove that the idea is worth pursuing.

-Why is validation the first step?
+Why is validation the first stage of innovation?
 Consider the Segway, a famous example of an idea with insufficient validation.
 The Segway was supposed to revolutionize transport.
 Technically, it worked quite well, but nobody wanted one because it looks so dorky.
 So now you only ever see police and tourists on them—which really says it all.

 Start by answering these three important questions: